h45h1rSec/Dev-Tools-Cheatsheets/README.md

 If you're new to Git and GitHub, check out the [GitHub Docs](https://docs.github.com/en/get-started) for guidance on forking, cloning, and submitting pull requests.

-## License

-This repository is licensed under the [MIT License](LICENSE.md).
-By contributing, you agree that your contributions will be licensed under the MIT License.

 Happy coding! 🚀